Manage access control for projects

 ### Set visibility scope on a new or existing project

-Set a project's visibility scope when you create a project or when editing it later.
+Set a project's visibility scope when you create a project or when you edit it later.
+The following sections describe both workflows.

 <Note>